THE SHOW: Arrow

 When the blond, bumbling IT girl first made her entrance, the show started to show promise of actually being funny.
 I looked forward to the next episode she would return.
 And once Felicity came in the know and joined team Arrow, it was all the better.
 After sitting through Smallville for years, I no longer have patience for the female characters that MUST be left in the dark for their own good.
 I have always preferred when the female characters are included such as Roswell.
 They get right to the point in episode one.
 Thankfully, Arrow has given me a female character that isn’t being made a fool of as she continuously sits in the dark.

-Up to this week’s episode, the feelings between Felicity and Oliver have been ambiguous other than we know that she likes to watch Oliver work out (who doesn’t) and gets a little flabbergasted in his presence as she spouts off accidental innuendos.
+Up to this week’s episode, the feelings between Felicity and Oliver have been ambiguous other then we know that she likes to watch Oliver work out (who doesn’t?) and gets a little flabbergasted in his presence as she spouts off accidental innuendos.
 We do know that their friendship has continued to build into one of complete trust.
 Felicity has no fears to stand up to him and tell him when he is in the wrong.
 She helps keep in check and that to me is the right kind of woman for ex playboy Oliver Queen and also vigilante.
 This season (now that Emily Bett Rickards has joined the cast) has given us several saves and personal moments between the two with deepening friendship conversations.

 And then there is my selected romantic of the week: an odd choice I confess.
 But why choose the obvious hug, kiss, or declaration of ‘true love’ that lacks any chemistry?
 This week, I consider a genuine build-up of love between two friends (or moment that suggests the possibility of love in the likely longish future).
 Perhaps some will argue that I am looking too deep into things or that Felicity and Oliver will never happen because they aren’t destined to be like in the comic books (neither was Chloe and Oliver by the way).
 Nevertheless, whether actually romantic or not between Oliver and Felicity, I personally found it perfect because of the implied suggestion of romance and because this is a friendship that has revealed a depth that several TV relationships lack lately and that is welcoming.